rabbibotton/clog/README.md

 Intel MacBook.
 It should in theory work on any system with Quicklisp and CLACK.

-CLOG is in Quicklisp, but you may want to live on the bleeding edge and use Ultralisp or clone the github repo into your ~/common-lisp directory (or other quicklisp/asdf findable directory):
+CLOG is in Quicklisp (ql:quickload :clog), but you may want to live on the bleeding edge and use Ultralisp or clone the github repo into your ~/common-lisp directory (or other quicklisp/asdf findable directory):